swcarpentry/DEPRECATED-boot-camps/overview.md

 * Command Line Interface and the Bash Shell
 * Python as a Scientific Computing Platform
 * Collaborating with Git and GitHub
-* Continuously Verifying and Validating Your Cod
+* Continuously Verifying and Validating Your Code

 ## Schedule